|

 important and should be included with all cages.
 They collect all

 droppings or food that has spilled from food bowls.
-This tray needs
+This tray

-prone to harmful bacteria if not changed regularly.
+and are more prone to harmful bacteria if not changed regularly.

 The bars of